Spreydon

 Spreydon is a suburb of Christchurch, New Zealand, 4 km south-south-west of Cathedral Square.
 The most central street through Spreydon is Barrington Street.
 Spreydon is flanked by the suburbs Hoon Hay, Sydenham, and Lower Cashmere.
 State Highway 76 marks the northern boundary of the suburb, including the eastern end of the Christchurch Southern Motorway.

+The area previously had a small Māori settlement named Ōmōkihi.
+The area was first settled by Europeans in 1853.
 Spreydon was constituted as a borough in 1911.
 It merged into the city of Christchurch in 1921.

 History

-Prior to European settlement, the Spreydon area was predominantly swampland connected to the nearby Ōpāwaho / Heathcote River, interspersed with fields of tussock.
-The area was first settled by Europeans in 1853, when 300 hectares of land bordering on Lincoln Road were purchased by Augustus Moore, who gave it the name Spreydon Farm.
-The origins of this name are disputed, with some claiming it refers to family land in Ireland and others that it is named after a place in Devonshire known to Moore.
+Prior to European settlement, the area occupying modern-day Spreydon was called Wai Mōkihi and there was a small settlement (pā) here was known as Ōmōkihi.
+Spreydon area was predominantly swampland connected to the nearby Ōpāwaho / Heathcote River, interspersed with fields of tussock.
+There is also evidence of this area having Māori human remains.

+The area was first settled by Europeans in 1853 when 300 acres of land bordering Lincoln Road were purchased by Augustus Moore, who gave it the name Spreydon Farm.
+The origins of this name are disputed, with some claiming it refers to family land in Ireland and others that it is named after a place in Devon known to Moore.
 Moore farmed the land and ran a brewery and tavern, known as the Spreydon Arms, on his land along Lincoln Road until 1865, when he sold his property to William Sefton Moorhouse.
 A baptist church was soon established in the area, built out of a former sod house on land donated by a neighbouring farmer by Thomas Jefcoate.
 The church's congregation steadily grew as more people settled the area, and continues to operate to this day.

 In 1911, the area was constituted as a borough with its own council to reflect the growing population of the area.
 By this point, the former property had been heavily subdivided with several large roads through the area.
 The borough continued for roughly a decade, before it was incorporated into the larger Christchurch City Council in 1921.